Skip to main content

 Run with debug logging:

 The release workflow generates standalone binaries for multiple platforms.
-Each archive includes:
+Each full archive includes:

 • config.yaml